gk4161us/git-demo-repo/README.md

 # Read me file
-This is a readme file to learn git and github
+This is a readme file to learn git and github!